Pest Control

 Pigeons

 As the Island's local authorities look to regenerate town centres, the question of pigeons and the associated 'mess' they produce is frequently raised.
-Although pigeons are not considered public health pests, the DEFA has produced a guidance document to help local authorities, businesses and Government Departments control pigeon populations in the worst affected areas through non-lethal means.
+Although pigeons are not considered public health pests, DEFA has produced a guidance document to help local authorities, businesses and Government Departments control pigeon populations in the worst affected areas through non-lethal means.

 Rodenticide collection